justin-malonson/php-crud-generator-gulp/README.md

 gulp sass
 ```

+1. Open _gulp/config.json_ and replace the name of the theme with the one that you want to compile

-Open your Terminal and run `gulp sass` to compile Bootstrap and the Admin Panel CSS from _/admin/assets/sass_ to _/admin/assets/stylesheets_
+2. Open your Terminal and run `gulp sass` to compile Bootstrap and the Admin Panel CSS from _/admin/assets/sass/themes/[your-theme]_ to _/admin/assets/stylesheets/themes/[your-theme]_

 ### Minify and Compile Bootstrap Javascript and Admin Panel Javascripts